willy850329/Painter/readme.md

+# painter
-# A little painter runs on web page, written in HTML and JavaScript.
+A little painter runs on web page, written in HTML and JavaScript.